 - There can be an increase in overhead costs due to the isolated nature of the slave components.

 A pipe-filter architecture pattern processes a stream of data in a unidirectional flow where components are referred to as filters, and pipes are those which connect these filters.
 The chain of processing data takes place where the pipes transmit data to the filters, and the result of one filter becomes the input for the next filter.
 The function of this architecture is to break down significant components/processes into independent and multiple components that can be processed simultaneously.

-The pipe-filter pattern is best suited for applications that process data in a stream and can create simple sequences to complex structures.
+The pipe-filter pattern is best suited for applications that process data in a stream using web services and can create simple sequences to complex structures.
 Compilers can be considered a fitting example having this architecture pattern since each filter performs lexical analysis, parsing, semantic analysis, and code generation.

 - It can be used for applications facilitating a simple, one-way data processing and transformation.